 A Phoenikerx’s Guide to Cuba

-Before traveling to Cuba this month we had tons of questions.
-A couple of our friends had gone relatively recently so we were able to compile a hodgepodge of answers that helped us through the trip.
-So you don’t have to be scrambling for information from different sources, we decided to create a guide for anyone who wants to visit this amazing country.
+Before traveling to Cuba this month, we had tons of questions.
+A couple of our friends had gone relatively recently, so we were able to compile a hodgepodge of answers that helped us through the trip.
+So you don’t have to scramble for information from different sources, we decided to create a guide for anyone who wants to visit this amazing country.

 First, here’s a brief update on Trump’s new Cuba policy since it’ll make it a bit harder for Americans to go (don’t panic, it’s still possible).
-In lay terms, his new policy no longer allows us to just book a flight and head on to the island.
-If we want to go there, we now have to do it through group travel, meaning we have to go through some kind of tour agency in the Unites States, which will create a detailed itinerary for us and we have to follow it to the T.
+In lay terms, his new policy no longer allows us to book a flight and head to the island.
+If we want to go there, we now have to do it through group travel, meaning we have to go through some tour agency in the United States, which will create a detailed itinerary for us, and we have to follow it to the T.

-One thing you have to know though is that if you booked your travel, or did at least one travel transaction, such as booking your hotel or flight, before June 16 (when Trump announced his changes) you can go on your trip as planned.
+One thing you have to know, though, is that if you booked your travel or made at least one travel transaction, such as booking your hotel or flight, before June 16 (when Trump announced his changes), you can go on your trip as planned.

-Another thing you need to know is that the policy changes don’t go into effect “until the new regulations are issued,” according to the Treasure website, and that is going to take a few months.
-That technically means you can still book a flight, get the crap out of here and head to Cuba while you can.
-The reality is that everyone is scrambling to figure out what Trump’s policy changes will do and while that happens, you can hang out in good ol’ Havana (or any other place in the country you want to visit) and spend your hard earned dollars however you want.
+Another thing you need to know is that the policy changes don’t go into effect “until the new regulations are issued,” according to the Treasure website, and that will take a few months.
+That technically means you can still book a flight, get the crap out of here, and head to Cuba while you can.
+The reality is that everyone is scrambling to figure out what Trump’s policy changes will do, and while that happens, you can hang out in good ol’ Havana (or any other place in the country you want to visit) and spend your hard-earned dollars however you want.

 Let’s start with what you need to know about getting there…